ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 - **MobileNet**: MobileNetV2, MobileNetV3 Small, MobileNetV3 Large
 - **EfficientNet**: EfficientNet-B1, EfficientNet-B3, EfficientNet-B4, EfficientNet-B7

-These models are pre-trained on the ImageNet dataset and ....
+These models are pre-trained on the ImageNet dataset and .... write more here...

 ## Data augmentation -> ls
 ## Hyperparameter tuning -> ls